Sunday School & Life Groups

 We encourage involvement in evangelism through our calling program, and we maintain connections with new members through our follow-up program.

 Contact Dee Armes to be connected with this ministry.

 This ministry assists people in the community and church who are struggling with financial difficulties.
 Teams of church members help by meeting with individuals in need to determine how we might best help them.
 We also offer Financial Peace University regularly.

-If you are interested in serving in this ministry contact John Heston or Mike Heath.
+If you are interested in serving in this ministry contact Dee Armes or Mike Heath.

 This ministry matches people in the church with needs (transportation, minor house repairs, etc.) with church members who can help in that area.